theClarkSell/HTML5-Compiler/3- CSS3/readme.md

 ### III.
 Text Shadow

-1. Open style.css and add the following to the `h1` selector:
+1. Open style.css and add the following to the `h1` selector (see if you remember those vendor prefixes, and add them yourself):

 	`text-shadow: 5px 5px 5px #bbb;`